 MUSIC

 There will be daily exhibition powwow performances including traditional, fancy shawl, straight dance, grass dance, jingle, hoop, southern cloth and stomp dance.
 Festivalgoers will have a unique opportunity to learn about the origins of these diverse dances and marvel at the colorful regalia and intricate movements that characterize the southeastern powwow.
-This year’s drum groups include Native Nations Intertribal and Nimkii and the Niniis.
+This year’s special performances include Native Nations Intertribal and Calpulli Tonalehqueh.

 EDUCATIONAL PROGRAM

-On Friday May 3rd, the New Orleans Jazz & Heritage Festival presented by Shell will present an educational program for Native American youth at the Houma Municipal Auditorium in Houma, Louisiana.
-The workshop will feature Lil Mike and Funny Bone.
+On Friday, May 2nd the New Orleans Jazz & Heritage Festival presented by Shell will present an educational program and performance for Native American youth at Southtown Elementary School Gym in Lafourche Parish.
+This year’s workshop will feature Tia Wood.

 HAPPENINGS